agoda-com/standards-c-sharp/docs/unit-testing/only-test-the-public-interface.md

 ## Only test the public interface

 - This relates to [Prefer black box over white box testing](prefer-black-box-over-white-box-testing.md).
-By testing the internals of a class, your tests become brittle and you class becomes more difficult to refactor.
+By testing the internals of a class, your tests become brittle as you are not only testing the _result_ but also the _implementation_.
+- When testing implementation, in becomes set in stone, so your class becomes more difficult to refactor without also changing tests.
+This is the opposite of what we want to achieve.
+- When refactoring, the best case scenario is: make changes -> run tests -> everything still passes.
+This becomes much less likely if internals are being tested.
 - If a class is difficult to test through its public interface, then this may be a code smell that the class is poorly designed.
 If _you_ as the author are having trouble using your class, think about your poor consumers.
 - **Never** make a method public just so it can be tested.
 Each time you do this **multiple** kittens die.
 - Do not use the [`InternalsVisibleToAttribute`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.internalsvisibletoattribute?view=netframework-4.7.1) for the aforementioned reasons.
 Won't someone think of the kittens?